TorchUMM: A Unified Multimodal Model Codebase for Evaluation, Analysis, and Post-training: Introduction

-Early research on UMMs primarily focuses on improving model architectures \citep{xie2024show, deng2025emerging, xie2025show, chen2025janus, wu2024janus, ma2024janusflow} and analyzing how performance scales with data and parameters \citep{li2025uni}.
-More recent work \citep{wang2026quantifying} examine how such unified models balance understanding and generative capabilities, illustrating the ongoing effort to enhance individual dimensions of model performance.
-Currently, the community has begun to explore post-training techniques, including instruction tuning, alignment, and image editing to further refine model behavior \citep{qin2025uni, xie2025reconstruction, su2025unigame, han2026unicorn}.
-In parallel, a growing number of benchmarks have been proposed to evaluate specific aspects of multimodal capabilities \citep{fu2023mme, yue2024mmmu, liu2024mmbench, yu2023mm, lu2023mathvista, hu2024ella, liu2025step1x, ye2025imgedit, niu2025wise, ghosh2023geneval}.

-Despite substantial progress, current evaluation practices still overlook a critical and underexplored issue.
-Improvements by post-training methods, such as supervised fine-tuning, are often benchmark-dependent and inconsistent across tasks \citep{srivastava2023beyond, ouyang2022training, munjal2026instruction, feuer2024style}.
-A model that achieves notable gains on certain benchmarks may simultaneously experience performance degradation on others, or across different capability dimensions, including understanding, generation, and image editing.
-This inconsistency suggests that many reported improvements are localized rather than indicative of a holistic enhancement in model capability, raising concerns about the reliability of benchmark-driven evaluation.
+Despite substantial progress, there is a lack of a unified evaluation solution for UMMs since their performances are often benchmark-dependent and inconsistent across tasks \citep{srivastava2023beyond, ouyang2022training, munjal2026instruction, feuer2024style}.
+This suggests that many reported improvements are localized rather than indicative of a holistic enhancement in model capability.
 On the other hand, existing evaluation protocols typically rely on a limited set of benchmarks, often focusing on a single task or capability \citep{mcintosh2025inadequacies, chen2024mmstar, zhang2024vision}.
-Such practices can lead to overly optimistic conclusions, as they may inadvertently highlight benchmark-specific gains while overlooking performance trade-offs.
-Furthermore, differences in evaluation pipelines, data preprocessing, and model interfaces make it difficult to conduct consistent cross-model and cross-method comparisons.

-These limitations highlight the need for a comprehensive, systematic, flexible, and extensible framework that goes beyond isolated benchmarks and single-task assessment.
-In particular, it is crucial to evaluate: 1) cross-task consistency, 2) performance trade-offs across capabilities, and 3) the robustness of improvements under diverse evaluation settings.
+Such practices can lead to overly optimistic conclusions.
+Furthermore, differences in evaluation pipelines, data preprocessing, and model interfaces make it challenging to conduct consistent cross-model and cross-method comparisons.
+These limitations highlight the need for a comprehensive, systematic, and extensible framework that goes beyond isolated benchmarks and single-task assessment.